michaeldiguiseppi/java_curriculum_personal/Unit-4-Polymorphism/README.md

-# Classical Object Oriented Programming
+# Polymorphism

 ## Objectives

 By the end of this unit, you should be able to:

-- Describe and give examples polymorphism
+- Describe and give examples of polymorphism
 - Implement polymorphism using subclasses
 - Implement polymorphism using interfaces

 ## Abstract Classes

-In order to understand Polymorphism, it's helpful to understand the Abstract classes.
+In order to understand Polymorphism, it's helpful to understand Abstract classes.
 Abstract classes are classes that can define fields and methods, but cannot be instantiated.
 You can define Abstract classes like so:

 ```java
 abstract class Importer {